 Figure 4: Project Management with Focus on Reducing Costs

-As shown in the triangle on the right, where we successfully reduce cost a little, we may pay for it by increasing time to market a lot.
+As shown in the triangle on the right, where we successfully reduce cost, we may pay for it by increasing time to market.
 One common example is to plan our resources to high levels of utilization.
 The result is multiple overlapped projects with much, much longer durations.

 However, with Cost of Delay as high as it is ($500,000 per month is not unusual), we often want the shortest possible duration, with costs being whatever it takes to get that short duration.
 For example, with a $500K/mo COD, we make $400K more profit by making the expenses line $100K longer to make the schedule line 1 month shorter.
 An optimum (maximum profit) Lean shape looks more like this.